verbb/formie/docs/templates/render-options.md

 <script type="module" src="/dist/formie.js" crossorigin="anonymous"></script>
 ```

+<span id="initialization"></span>

-## Initialization
+## Initialisation

 ### `initJs`

-`initJs` turns automatic browser initialization on or off for the rendered form.
+`initJs` turns automatic browser initialisation on or off for the rendered form.

-This is mainly useful when you are controlling initialization yourself.
+This is mainly useful when you are controlling initialisation yourself.

 ```twig
 {{ craft.formie.renderForm(form, {